jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

 agree to machine precision.
 The radial integral is an internal per-layer trapezoid (`radial_slices`), and the longitude integral the analytic `2*pi` when averaged or a `longitude_nodes` trapezoid when instantaneous.

+The colatitude integral can also be restricted to a **latitude band**: with `latitude_summed`, pass `colatitude_min` / `colatitude_max` [rad] (defaults 0 and pi) to integrate only `colatitude_min <= theta <= colatitude_max`.
+Complementary bands add up to the full-sphere result, so zonal heating budgets (polar caps vs an equatorial belt, say) come from a few banded calls.
+A band narrower than the full sphere always uses the Gauss-Legendre quadrature (the analytic Gram table is full-sphere only); the band has no effect when colatitude is not summed.

 The returned dict carries the surviving axes plus either `heating` (the grid over the surviving axes, in the order radius, colatitude, longitude, time) or, when all three spatial axes are summed, `total` [W] and `per_layer` [W]: